lighttransport/embree-aarch64/README.md

 CMake 3.6 or later is required.

-Edit Android SDK/NDK path in `scripts/bootstrap-android-cmake-linux.sh`
+Edit Android NDK path in `scripts/bootstrap-android-cmake-linux.sh`

 Then,